francisfuzz/smart-interface-design-patterns-journal/pages/posts/designing-for-touch.md

 ---
 title: Designing For Touch
 date: 2022/09/30
-description: Adjust your workflow to account for customers using their mobile device
+description: Re-think your workflow to include designing for mobile devices by default.
 tag: fundamentals
 author: francisfuzz
 ---